vacu9708/Shopping-mall/README.md

 #### `Kibana`
 Visualization and Dashboards

-## Netflix Eureka
-***service registration and discovery within a distributed system***<br>
-Eureka makes it easier for microservices to discover and communicate with them.
-By integrating Eureka with Spring Cloud Gateway, the gateway can dynamically discover and route requests to available services without hardcoding their addresses.

-## Netflix Ribbon
+## Kubernetes
-***Load balancing***<br>
-Ribbon helps manage the load balancing of requests across multiple instances of a particular service.
-It dynamically distributes the requests to available instances, considering factors like server health, latency, and other configurable rules.
-Ribbon integrates with service discovery mechanisms (such as Netflix Eureka) to obtain an up-to-date list of available service instances.
+- `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
+- `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
+- `load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.

 ## Netflix Hystrix
 ***Resilience***<br>